 If none of the four most common causes seem likely after thorough assessment, other tests to consider include:

 High-resolution CT imaging of the chest to look for bronchiectasis (which does not always promote a productive cough), foreign body aspiration, pulmonary fibrosis, or other structural lung disease (which may not show well on chest x-ray).
-Chronic suppurative lung disease is diagnosed in patients with clinical symptoms of bronchiectasis but no radiographic evidence of bronchiectasis.[45]Chang AB, Bell SC, Byrnes CA, et al. Chronic suppurative lung disease and bronchiectasis in children and adults in Australia and New Zealand: a position statement from the Thoracic Society of Australia and New Zealand and the Australian Lung Foundation.
-Med J Aust.
-2010 Sep 20;193(6):356-65.
+Chronic suppurative lung disease is diagnosed in patients with clinical symptoms of bronchiectasis but no radiographic evidence of bronchiectasis.[48]Chang AB, Bell SC, Byrnes CA, et al. Thoracic Society of Australia and New Zealand (TSANZ) position statement on chronic suppurative lung disease and bronchiectasis in children, adolescents and adults in Australia and New Zealand.
+Respirology.
+2023 Apr;28(4):339-49.

 https://erj.ersjournals.com/content/55/1/1901136.long